dijitaltrix/SetLocale/README.md

 // pass your settings as an array to the constructor.
 $app->add(new Dijix\Locale\setLocaleMiddleware([

-	// set the locales supported by the application "app_locales" => ["de_DE", "en_GB", "fr_FR", "pt_PT"],
+	// set the locales supported by your application "app_locales" => ["de_DE", "en_GB", "fr_FR", "pt_PT"],

 	// set a default locale to fallback on if no match is found "app_default" => "en_GB",

-	// call PHP setlocale() function with LC_ALL "set_locale" => true,
+	// call PHP setlocale(LC_ALL) to set the visitors locale?
+	"set_locale" => true,

-	// strict or fuzzy matching of the locale codes "strict_match" => false,
+	// strict or partial matching of the locale codes, e.g. "en" matches "en_GB" "strict_match" => false,

 	// override uri/headers locale, useful when setting locale from a cookie or user session